kl7khaleel/Khaleel/README.md

-  # Create portfolio website
+  # Portfolio

-  This is a code bundle for Create portfolio website.
+  This is a code bundle for a portfolio website.
 The original project is available at https://www.figma.com/design/AV2RySwA91PAWPgnlaby3N/Create-portfolio-website.

   ## Running the code